cristianvasquez/obsidian-sparql/readme.md

 ## Installation

-Install like any other Obsidian plugin:

-1. **Community Plugins**: Search for "SPARQL" in Obsidian's Community Plugins
+Download zip archive from GitHub releases page.
+Extract the archive into <vault>/.obsidian/plugins.

-2. **BRAT**: Install via [BRAT](https://tfthacker.com/BRAT) using this repository URL
+Or install the plugin via [BRAT](https://tfthacker.com/BRAT) using this repository URL
-3. **Manual**: Download and build to `.obsidian/plugins/obsidian-sparql/`

 ## Quick start

-1. Enable the plugin (uses in-memory triplestore by default)
+1. Enable the plugin.  (uses in-memory triplestore by default)
+2. Run the index command
-2. Add SPARQL queries to your notes using `osg` code blocks:
+3. Query your notes using `osg` code blocks:

 ```osg
 SELECT ?p ?o WHERE {
   ?s ?p ?o .
 } LIMIT 5
 ```

+It will display 5 random 'triples'.

 To narrow down to the current note, you can use the name of the note as subject.